 Return the puréed bean onto the heat and when it starts simmering, add the pasta.
 Stir and mix well.
 Add more boiling water, enough to cover it all.
 Here it is simmering.Now add the other jar of cannellini beans and 1 sage leaf.
 Mix and Stir.

 This is not at all a rule but I think that parsley stems are a good addition to any soup, so I added a little bit too.
 And simmer it all until the pasta is ready.
 Cooked, in other words.
 Switch off heat and drizzle some olive oil and add a twist of white pepper (if you want to, you don’t have to).
 Remove from source of heat and plate up.
-I added a bit of green something or other (mint, I believe) just for embellishment.And now … contrary to the rest of Europe and North America, this kind of dish is not eaten piping hot.
+I added a bit of green something or other (mint, I believe) just for embellishment.And now … contrary to the rest of Europe and North America, this kind of dish is not eaten piping hot in Italy.
 It is best left to cool a little — that way it tastes better and it doesn’t scald the roof of your mouth!
+That said, if piping hot is how you like it – by all means serve it as you prefer.

 If you liked, you could add a little grated pecorino over it.